autism-101/hugo-website/content/english/autism-glossary.md

 </tr>
 <tr>
 <td>HFA<sup>*</sup></td>
-<td>High-functioning Autism (HFA): Although not officially recognized as a diagnostic category, HFA refers to individuals with ASDs who have near-average to above-average cognitive abilities and can communicate through receptive and expressive language.
+<td>High-functioning Autism (HFA): Although not officially recognized as a diagnostic category, HFA refers to individuals with Autism who have near-average to above-average cognitive abilities and can communicate through receptive and expressive language.
 It has been highly criticized by the autistic community.<sup id="_ref-5" class="reference"><a href="#_note-5" data-toggle="tooltip" title="High-functioning Autism">[5]</a></sup></td>
 </tr>
 <tr>
 <td>Hyperlexia</td>